WalshyDev/personal-site/content/pages/blog/21_11_17-contact-form-on-pages-with-functions.md

 Alongside their network you also get the other benefits of Cloudflare, security, reliability and of course even more performance improvements.

-## What are functions?
+## What are Functions?
 Functions are a way to run serverless code in front of your Pages project.
 If you know about [Workers](https://workers.dev), Functions are the same but built right into Pages.
-Some use cases of functions are:
+Some use cases of Functions are:
 * Fetch data from an API
 * Adding contact forms (hey, that's this blog!)
 * Adding payments